tarantool/tarantool-internals/source/qsync.rst

         }

-The ``journal_write_try_async`` writes data to the storage device in asynchronous way, ie the code does not wait it to complete before processing new requests from applier.
+The ``journal_write_try_async`` writes data to the storage device in asynchronous way, ie the code does not wait for it to be complete before processing new requests from applier.
 But for our scenario we assume that this write happens so fast that it completes before the master node is waking up from its own write operation.

 So the ``txn_limbo_assign_lsn`` above assigns ``lsn`` from the master node to the limbo entry and then WAL write finishes and calls ``applier_txn_wal_write_cb`` callback, which in turn causes ``applier_on_wal_write`` to run

 .. code-block:: c